Everything You Need to Know About Bench Seating

 Why Choose Bench Seating

-The number one reason most homeowners choose a bench or banquette for their dining area is to save space.
+The number one reason most homeowners choose a bench or banquette style seating for their dining area is to save space.
 They are typically placed along a wall if not needed every day; by moving the table out from the bench just a bit, diners can seat themselves by sliding to their place.
 Banquettes can also go on the side of the table opposite the wall if your goal is to provide an obstacle-free pathway as benches can be scooted completely under the overhang of the dining table.

 Dining benches are also a great way to add additional seating for more guests.
 Depending on the length of the bench, it can seat two to four diners.

-Bench seating is aesthetically appealing.
+Bench style seating is aesthetically appealing.
 These alternatives to chairs allow for good visual flow throughout the dining room, making the space look bigger.
 This is a factor to consider if you have an open concept living/dining area.
 Dining benches also create a lower focal point.

 Typically, dining benches are between 42” and 60” wide.
 On the lower end, this will provide seating for two people.
 One that is between 53” and 80” can easily accommodate three diners.
 For a larger number of people, you will have to go with a bench that measures up to 80” wide.

 Height is another dimension to consider.
 Counter height benches are typically 24 – 27” measuring from the floor to the seat.
-For a standard dining table, you will want the bench to be 16 – 23” high.
+For a standard dining table, you will want the ideal bench height to be 16 – 23” high.

 Padded or Not?